(O.T.) For the fun of it, there's a humorous brief history of programming languages here.

 A quote from a forum post many years ago: "and no one really ever tells you in what program do you put the code."

-With some source code written in a text file, typically with a ".asm" extension, you run the assembler to turn that into instructions that the microprocessor can use.
+With some source code written in a text file, typically with a ".asm" extension, you run the assembler to turn that into the form the microprocessor can use.
 For the really basic definition, an "assembler" is a program that takes the more human-readable assembly-language instructions with mnemonics (like "LDA PORT_A") in a text file and turns them into machine-language instructions like AD 01 60 for the microprocessor to execute.
-(In this case, PORT_A is at address $6001.)
+(In this example, PORT_A is at address $6001.)
+The assembler is the tool, not the language.
+The language is "assembly language."
+Assembly language and machine language are, in a sense, the same thing, but assembly language is more readable for humans and machine language is the form the microprocessor understands.
+There's a 1:1 relationship between the two, unlike the much more distant relationship between higher-level languages and machine language.

 What To Put In Your .ASM File